 Alan and I have long talked about an Outer Banks lighthouses road trip.
 The idea of slowly traveling along the North Carolina Coast while visiting and photographing historical lighthouses is our kind of boomer travel fun.
-In this article, you’ll learn the best route and which lighthouses to include in an Outer Banks lighthouse itinerary.
+In this article, you’ll learn the best route and which lighthouses to include in this fun North Carolina lighthouse road trip itinerary.

 We are blessed to live in a country with such diverse terrain and attractions.
 One of our freedoms is the ability to travel across the USA and see all those great places.